marcochessa/marcochessa/README.md

 ## 👨🏻‍💻&nbsp; About Me

-- 📚 Currently pursuing a Cybersecurity Master's Degree in Italy to become a computer engineer with a love for crafting elegant solutions to complex problems.
+- 🎓 Graduated with a Master's Degree in Cybersecurity in Italy, passionate about solving complex engineering challenges.
-- 🔭 I'm passionate about technology, with a particular interest in web development.
-I'm constantly looking for new challenges and opportunities to improve my technical skills and expand my knowledge.
+- 💼 Currently working in the OT Cybersecurity field, applying cybersecurity principles to industrial environments.
-- 💡 Enthusiastic about exploring cybersecurity and automotive security in depth.
+- 🔭 Passionate about technology, with a particular interest in cybersecurity and web development.
-- 🌱 Actively learning Python, Kotlin and Rust
+- 💡 Interested in OT/ICS security, secure software development, and exploring emerging cybersecurity techniques.

 📫 How to reach me:
 <p align="left">